Best Fence Estimating Software in 2026 for US and Canadian Contractors

 TL;DR — the ranking

-- FenceTracer — drawing-driven takeoff, Canadian tax built in, $180 CAD/mo flat.
-Best fit for fence contractors who quote from a sketch.
+- FenceTracer — drawing-driven takeoff, USD/CAD quoting, US sales tax plus Canadian tax defaults, $180 CAD/mo flat.
+Best fit for US and Canadian fence contractors who quote from a sketch.

 - FenceCloud — fence-specific, US-built.
 Strong on shop drawings; weaker for Canadian shops.